Travel to ELT Armazones

 A visit to Cerro Armazones at 3000 metres altitude, has some safety, security and health constraints.

-- Due to the ongoing construction, visits to Cerro Armazones (3046 metres), site of the Extremely Large Telescope (ELT) are allowed only with special authorisation and will depend on the actual construction activities.
+- Due to the ongoing construction, visits to Cerro Armazones (3046 metres) — the site of the Extremely Large Telescope (ELT) — are allowed only with special authorisation from the ELT Site Manager and access will depend on the actual construction activities.
+The ESO Cerro Armazones Access Policy describes the different steps needed for different types of visitors.

 - The ELT Construction Safety Manual is the authoritative text and must be consulted for full details.